Your indispensable guide to Breastfeeding Nutrition (Part 3)

 As a nutritional therapist who is passionate about food and cooking I am often asked for my favourite nutritious and not-so-nutritious recipes.
 Well here are a few I couldn’t live without…!
 They each offer a lot in the way of nutrition as well as taste and most of them are do-able in under 30 minutes … Lunch / Dinner …

-Read MoreCalcium as part of a nutritious diet… (updated Summer 2020)
+Read MoreCalcium as part of a nutritious diet… (updated)

 Q.Why is calcium in the diet important?
 How much do I need?
 Important questions – calcium is needed for strong and healthy bones and teeth.
 Calcium is also required for cell signalling, blood clotting, muscle contraction and nerve function.
 Most adults between the ages of 19-65 will need 700mg of calcium a day, (different amounts apply for 0-18 year olds, women breastfeeding will …